enygma/github-projectv2/README.md

 #### Methods

-`get(org, projectNumber)`: Get a project by organization name and public-facing project number `get_fields(org)`: Get the fields for a project given the organization name and public-facing project number
+`get(org, projectNumber)`: Get a project by organization name and public-facing project number
 Where:
-- `org` is the name of the organization (optional) `get_items(org)`: Get the items currently in the project (issues)
+- `org` (string): the name of the organization
+- `projectNumber` (string): the public-facing ID for the project

+`get_fields(org)`: Get the fields for a project given the organization name and public-facing project number
 Where:
-- `org` is the name of the organization `create(data)`: Create a new project
+- `org` is the name of the organization (optional)

+`get_items(org)`: Get the items currently in the project (issues)
 Where:
-- `data` (list): Data to use in the creation of the project (required values: `title`, `ownerId`) `remove_item(item)`: Removes an item from a project
+- `org` is the name of the organization
+Returns:
+- A set of `Item` object types

+`get_views(org)`: Get the current list of views for the project
 Where:
-- `item` must be a record as fetched by `get_items`, not from a call to `Item.get` `add_item(item)`: Adds an item/issue to a project
+- `org` (string): optional name of the organization
+Returns:
+- A set of `View` object types

+`create(data)`: Create a new project
 Where:
+- `data` (list): Data to use in the creation of the project (required values: `title`, `ownerId`)
+Returns:
+- A `Project` instance with the new data set

+`remove_item(item)`: Removes an item from a project
+Where:
+- `item` must be a record as fetched by `get_items`, not from a call to `Item.get`
+Returns:
+- The internal ID of the deleted item

+`add_item(item)`: Adds an item/issue to a project
+Where:
+- `item` is a record as fetched by `Item.get` or from the list from `Project.get_items`
+Returns:
+- The internal ID of the item that was added

-- `item` is a record as fetched by `Item.get` or from the list from `Project.get_items` `save()`: Saves the current state of the project record (fields saved are title, shortDescription, readme, closed)
+`save()`: Saves the current state of the project record (fields saved are title, shortDescription, readme, closed)
+Returns:
+- The current instance, a `Project` with the updated information

 **NOTE:** the `get_fields` and `get_items` require that the project is fetched using `get` first and will throw an error otherwise.